AGameAnx/dok-repo/patches/jaraci.md

 * **Autofire damage:** `200 => 140`

 ### Khaaneph siege cruiser
 > *Khaaneph siege cruiser is very strong and becomes problematic when spammed in team games, besides being very strong on maps with certain topology which allows siege cruisers to constrict players completely in their base.
 These changes should increase the critical mass required for siege cruisers to be able to counter its counters such as railguns, and reduce the potential of providing free damage on the enemy while keeping the barrage feeling powerful.
-Getting hit by KSC main weapon should be slightly less punishing overall, and microing against it is easier.
+Getting hit by KSC main weapon should be slightly less punishing overall, and micro against it is easier.
 However, the damage is applied over a considerably larger area, making it more consistent for the situations where units are trying to dodge it.
 Additionally, this cruiser was impossible to weed out from behind dunes.
 Armor reduction means that this cruiser can get swarmed even by lower damage weapon using units.*

 * **Hitpoints:** `3350 => 3050`
 * **Armor:** `15 => 13`